rmace001/Github-workflow-testing/ideas.md

 - makes the paper reading process seamless by guiding the extraction of key information during reading
 - generates summary notes of the input provided and any specific highlights noted by the reader

-#### helpful strategies

-Reading academic papers effectively requires understanding their structure, common practices, and some strategies to efficiently extract the key information.
-Here’s a guide to help you navigate academic papers like an expert:

 ### Understanding the Structure